Maximum drawdown, recovery, and momentum: Performance and risk profiles of alternative strategies

 \subsubsection{Monthly momentum strategies}

-In Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_monthly_6_6_momentum_kr_kp200}, it is found that maximum drawdown-related stock selection rules are outstanding at predicting momentum phenomena in a monthly scale, because alternative momentum portfolios outperform the traditional momentum portfolio.
+In Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_monthly_6_6_momentum_kr_kp200}, it is found that alternative momentum portfolios based on maximum drawdown-related stock selection rules outperform the traditional momentum portfolio in a monthly scale.
 The best strategy is the momentum portfolio constructed from the composite ranking criterion with cumulative return and maximum drawdown.
-While the cumulative return criterion provides the trend-following strategy with the monthly return of 1.331\% and the standard deviation of 6.826\%, the CM portfolio achieves monthly 1.433\% in average with volatility of 7.036\%.
-The CMR and the RM portfolios are ranked at the next in performance by generating monthly returns of 1.311\% and 1.280\% under standard deviations of 6.729\% and 6.241\%, respectively.
-The performances for these portfolios are slightly worse but the volatility levels are also lower than that of the momentum strategy.
-Although the CR and the M portfolios underperform the benchmark, the strategies also exhibit steady performances.
+While the cumulative return criterion provides the trend-following strategy with the monthly return of 1.331\% and the standard deviation of 6.826\%, the CM portfolio achieves monthly 1.433\% on average with the volatility of 7.036\%.
+Additionally, the kurtosis of the CM portfolios is at the lowest level even comparing with the traditional momentum portfolio.
+The CMR portfolio and the RM portfolio are ranked at the next in performance by generating monthly returns of 1.311\% and 1.280\% under standard deviations of 6.729\% and 6.241\%, respectively.
+These portfolios are slightly worse in profitability but the volatility levels are also much more decreased with respect to that of the momentum strategy.
+Although the CR portfolio and the M portfolio underperform the benchmark, the strategies also exhibit steady returns.
 Contrary to the weekly strategies, the recovery criterion obtains the worst average return in a monthly scale.